Vyral/base-template/_posts/2018-06-15-how-to-spot-and-avoid-shady-contractors.md

   https://s3.amazonaws.com/vyralmarketing/Bob+Peterson/Videos+/2018/The+Peterson+Team-+Is+your+contractor+shady.mp4
 pullquote: >-
-  Contractors who are unable or unwilling to listen to your wants and needs may be difficult best and downright unreputable at worst.
+  Contractors who are unable or unwilling to listen to your wants and needs may be difficult at best and downright unreputable at worst.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true